 When these two areas meet in the middle, it leaves a horseshoe shape of hair around the back and sides of the head.
 Eventually, some men go completely bald.

 Male-pattern baldness is not a disease, so it won't affect your health.
 However, if it's causing you distress, consult your doctor to get a diagnosis.

 Your doctor can refer you to a dermatologist for further analysis and, if necessary, to a counsellor to help with the trauma of hair loss.

-If you have inherited the genes responsible for male-pattern or female-pattern baldness there's little you can do to prevent it from happening.
+If you have inherited the genes responsible for male-pattern baldness, there's little you can do to prevent it from happening.

 Other treatments for hair loss include wigs, hair transplants and plastic surgery procedures, such as scalp reduction.